 - 1. Vocabulary assessments 10% - 2.
-Listening assessments 30% - Students must pass at least eight out of 13 learning units of the online materials in order to receive credit for this course. - The score for the listening assessments is determined by performance on four in-class assessments and the study record of the online materials including the TOEFL ITP Sample Test 2. - 3.
-Writing assignments 60% - Scores for writing assignments may include in-class writing tasks and participation in class activities as well as a term paper. - Students must complete various writing assignments, including an essay of at least 300 words in order to receive credit for this course.
+Listening assessments 30% - \Students must pass at least eight out of 13 learning units (Units 1-12 and TOEFL ITP Sample Test Unit) of the online materials in order to receive credit for this course. - \The score for the listening assessments is determined by performance on four in-class assessments and the study record of the online materials (Units 1-12 and TOEFL ITP Sample Test Unit). - 3.
+Writing assignments 60% - \Scores for writing assignments may include in-class writing tasks and participation in class activities as well as a term paper. - \Students must complete various writing assignments, including an essay of at least 300 words in order to receive credit for this course.
 Note that plagiarism must be avoided.